brendavarguez/Massive_data/bigdataprinciples1_2.md

 <em><strong>Data:</strong></em> Information that can’t be derived from anything else.<br>
 <strong><em>Queries:</em></strong>  are questions you ask of your data.<br>
 <strong><em>Views:</em></strong>  are information that has been derived from your base data.</p>
-<h3 id="when-the-author-mentions-that-data-is-immutable-what-do-it-means-mention-two-advantages.">3.- When the author mentions that data is immutable, what do it means?
-Mention two advantages.</h3>
+<h3 id="when-the-author-mentions-that-data-is-immutable-what-does-it-means">3.- When the author mentions that data is immutable, what does it means?</h3>
-<p>It means that data cannot be changed or deleted but it is possible to add more data.
-The most important advantages are Human-fault tolerance and simplicity</p>
+<p>It means that data cannot be changed or deleted but it is possible to add more data.</p>
+<h3 id="mention-two-advantages-of-immutable-data.">4.- Mention two advantages of immutable data.</h3>
+<p>The most important advantages are Human-fault tolerance and simplicity</p>
-<h3 id="what-is-the-fact-based-model-mention-some-advantages.">4.- What is the fact-based model?
-Mention some advantages.</h3>
+<h3 id="what-is-the-fact-based-model">5.- What is the fact-based model?</h3>
 <p>In the fact-based model, data is deconstructed into fundamental units called <em>facts</em> and sores raw data as atomic facts.
 The fact-based model keeps the facts immutable and eternally true by using timestamps and ensures each fact is identifiable so that query processing can identify duplicates.</p>
-<p>Advantages:</p>
+<h3 id="mention-some-advantages-of-the-fact-based-model.">6.- Mention some advantages of the fact-based model.</h3>
 <ul>
 <li>Data is queryable at any time in its history</li>
 <li>Data tolerates human errors</li>
 <li>The dataset handles partial information</li>
 <li>Has the advantages of both normalized and denormalized forms</li>
 </ul>
-<h3 id="what-is-a-graph-schema-mention-its-components.">5.- What is a graph schema?
-Mention its components.</h3>
+<h3 id="what-is-a-graph-schema">7.- What is a graph schema?</h3>
 <p>Graphs that capture the structure of a dataset stored using the fact-based model.</p>
-<p>Components:</p>
+<h3 id="mention-some-components-of-a-graph-schema.">8.- Mention some components of a graph schema.</h3>
 <ul>
 <li><strong>Nodes</strong>: are the entities in the system.</li>
 <li><strong>Edges</strong>: are relationships between nodes.</li>